yomorun/webtransport-polyfill/README.md

 ### Conclusion

 WebTransport and WebSocket are two web APIs that offer different trade-offs between performance, flexibility, reliability, and compatibility.
-WebTransport may be a better choice for applications that need low-latency, event-driven communication .
+WebTransport may be a better choice for applications that require low-latency, event-driven communication .
-While WebSocket is a well-established technology that has been widely adopted for real-time communication over the web, WebTransport is a newer technology that provides several advantages in terms of flexibility, security, and performance by multiple streams per connection and unreliable datagrams.
-However, WebTransport is not yet widely supported by browsers and servers, hope this project helped on this.
+While WebSocket is a well-established technology that has been widely adopted for real-time communication over the web, WebTransport is a newer technology that offers several advantages in terms of flexibility, security, and performance through multiple streams per connection and unreliable datagrams.
+However, WebTransport is not yet widely supported by browsers and servers, hopefully this project helped.

 ## 🍻 Contributing

-If you would like to contribute to the WebTransport Polyfill, please fork the repository and submit a pull request.
+If you would like to contribute to the WebTransport polyfill, please fork the repository and submit a pull request.
 You can also submit issues or feature requests on the GitHub page.

 ## 🥡 License